MayBeLaterOrNot/exostriker/README_install.md

 conda install conda-forge::gfortran
 ```

+Obs: this installation needs to be done with the exostriker environment acitvated.

 # Instalation

 There are many options to run Exo-Striker.
 One may try an Anaconda environment, install it from pip, or run directly the source code from the repository.